salanfe/eth-server/README.md

 * [ ] install the OS.
 * [ ] make sure you have correctly expanded your volumes and that the OS sees the full capacity of your disks.
 * [ ] make sure you are using your SSH key when SSHing into the server: if you're using the username/password and run the ansible playbook, you will be locked out of the server, because password authentication is disabled.

+Laptop
+* [ ] create an SSH key pair.
+And upload the public key to the server.
+* [ ] edit your ssh config `~.ssh/config` with the server host and the key to be used.

 ## Config